Rich Media

 Eye icon

-People want to be heard, and they want to interact.
-One-way communication, from brands to audiences, isn’t the way things work online anymore.
-Brand loyalty is created when your users feel like they are a part of the conversation and not just being talked to.
-Building an online community can begin with setting up a Facebook page, but it shouldn’t stop there.
-Social media presence and activity is just one expression of genuine community spirit – it can happen anywhere, but cultivating it takes some effort.
+People generally want two things: to be heard and to interact.
+One-way communication from brands to audiences isn’t the way things work online anymore.
+Brand loyalty is created when users feel like they are a part of a conversation and not just being talked at.
+Building an online community can begin with setting up a Facebook page, but it shouldn’t stop there: social media presence and activity is just one aspect of online community.

 See Also: 5 CREATIVE WAYS TO INTEGRATE SOCIAL MEDIA INTO YOUR WEBSITE

-Making your website an interactive community is achievable – it’s not hard, but nor is it an exact science.
-By taking these six practical steps, you can make your corner of the Web a vibrant, go-to hub.
+Making your website an interactive community is achievable.
+It’s not hard, but cultivating it takes some effort and isn’t an exact science.
+By following these six practical steps, you can turn your corner of the internet into a loyal and active hub.

 Make It Interactive, Then Interact

-An online community is a way for members to interact with each other and with you.
-If there is a way to interact, then there is a community.
-Allowing for comments is the easiest way to do this, but there are other ways too: hosting online chats and Reddit-style ‘Ask Me Anything’ interviews take a bit more work, but they can drum up interest better than ordinary comments can.
+Online communities give users a way to interact with each other and with you.
+Wherever there are interactions, there is a community.
+Allowing for comments is the easiest way to achieve this, but there are other ways too.
+For instance, hosting live-streams takes a bit more work, but they can drum up interest better than ordinary comment threads can.

-Which raises another point: interaction is a two-way street.
-If you, your company, or your brand is the reason that people are visiting the site, engage with them!
-Give them something more than just another press release – join in the discussion, have some fun, and remind visitors that there are people behind the logo.
-This sort of reciprocity can help foster a lively community.
+This raises another point: interaction is a two-way street.
+If you, your company or your brand is the reason that people are visiting the site, engage with them!
+Give them something more than just another press release: join in the discussion, have some fun, and remind visitors that there are people behind the logo.
+This sort of reciprocity can help foster a lively community and strengthen brand loyalty.

 Make It Human

-The computer screen can be an antisocial place – if your users aren’t sure they are talking to actual humans, then they are less likely to talk at all.
-Creating staff profiles on your site is a great way to introduce your team to your community, and provide easy conversation starters.
-Including real life anecdotes in your articles and posts is another good way to turn your brand from a loose collection of content into something relatable.
+The computer screen can be an antisocial place.
+If your users aren’t sure they are talking to actual humans, they’re less likely to talk at all.
+Creating staff profiles on your site is a great way to introduce your team to your community and provide easy conversation starters.
+Including real life anecdotes in your articles and posts is another good way to turn your brand into something relatable.
 Finally, let users create profiles with avatars, ‘About Me’ sections, and the like – and be sure to fill yours out!

 But why stop there?
 If you want people to know that you exist offline, why not meet offline?
-Having a simple meet-up is a great way to get your community to put faces to names, and know they’re appreciated – and that sense of appreciation is key to holding communities together.
-As an added bonus, you’ll get plenty of human photographs out of it, which can extend the event’s reach online.
+Hosting a simple meet-and-greet is a great way to get your community to put faces to names and know they’re appreciated.
+That sense of appreciation is key to holding communities together.
+As an added bonus, you’ll get plenty of pictures and videos out of it, which can extend the event’s reach online.

 Allow Input & Personalization